Opinion | Another phony Republican campaign about a fake ‘issue’

 The media play a key role in the perpetuation of these cycles: Once a Republican gets elected, reporters barely bother asking what they’re going to do about the fake issue they ran on.
 Because we’re all so savvy, we know it was just an act.
 Indeed, if Youngkin wins he’ll be praised for having been so skillful and shrewd about it.

-So this is the state of democratic accountability in America: Democrats run on a real agenda they struggle to deliver on because of the way the system enables GOP minority rule and makes progress nearly impossible, and Republicans run on a fake agenda they don’t bother trying to deliver on.
+So this is the state of democratic accountability in the United States: Democrats run on a real agenda they struggle to deliver on because of the way the system enables GOP minority rule and makes progress nearly impossible, and Republicans run on a fake agenda they don’t bother trying to deliver on.
 It’s enough to make you think our democracy is profoundly sick.